Last Comic Standing: Format

 As the conclusion of each television week drew near, each comic selected one other comic whom they believed they could defeat in a head-to-head challenge.
 The comics were sent off individually to a secluded booth, and named the person selected using the phrase "I know I'm funnier than _."
 The comic who received the most nominations participated in that evening's head-to-head competition, and selected their opponent from any of the comics who had challenged them.

 The head-to-head competition occurs in front of a live studio audience.
 For the first seven seasons, the studio audience voted electronically for their preferred performer, while in the eighth season the judges always selected the winner.
 The winning comic remains "in the house", while the losing comic is eliminated from the competition.

 For the first seven seasons, when only five comics remained, the format changed again.
 All remaining comics performed for a large theatre audience as before, but now the decision-making power shifted from the studio audience to the television audience.
-Viewers cast their votes for their favorite comic by phoning a specific number, by voting online at the network's website, or both.
+Viewers cast their votes for their favorite comic by calling a specific number, by voting online at the network's website, or both.
 Unlike some other "audience-vote reality" programs, the producers imposed a maximum number of eligible votes per originating phone number and email address.
-The comic who received the lowest number of votes each week was eliminated from the competition, until there was only the "Last Comic Standing".
+The comic receiving the lowest number of votes each week was eliminated from the competition, until there was only the "Last Comic Standing".

 The "in the house" concept was dropped for season 7, and each week consisted of all remaining comics performing in front of a theater audience and being voted on by the television viewers to determine who leaves and who remains.
 It was essentially identical to the "final five" format used previously.

-The 3rd season was also unique in that it pitted the contestants of the first two seasons against one another.
+The third season was also unique in that it pitted the contestants of the first two seasons against one another.